joeyd2212/Trivia-Game/README.md

 If interested in contributing to this repository, after forking and cloning this repository and making edits by adding and committing  locally, do a pull requests so that your submission and be reviewed.
 If your contribution can contribute in a positive manner to

 - "Good links to include"
-* link to bthe project repository
+* link to bthe project repository: https://github.com/joeyd2212/Trivia-Game
 * link to the projects issue tracker